uestla/Aliaser/README.md

 Aliaser
 =======

-Simple PHP library for parsing and handling class aliases defined by `USE` statements.
+Simple PHP library for parsing and handling class and function aliases defined by `USE` statements.

 Usage
 -----